keepcalm/BukkitForge/README.md

 IRC
 ===============
-We have a irc, its hosted on esper.net and its #bukkitforge.
+We have a irc, you can find it on irc.esper.net, #bukkitforge.

 Jenkins?
 Jenkins?
 JENKINS!
 ==========================